-MS-13 gang indicted in New York killings
+MS-13 gang members indicted in brutal deaths of teens

 Two of the students -- Nisa Mickens, 15, and Kayla Cuevas, 16 -- were beaten with baseball bats and a machete, Capers said.
 The girls attended Brentwood High School in Brentwood, a working-class community in Suffolk County, about 45 miles east of New York City.

-At the time, police said there appeared to be gang involvement in the girls' deaths and the deaths of two others, who had been missing for months.
+At the time, police said there appeared to be gang involvement in the girls' deaths and the deaths of two others, whose skeletal remains were found after they had been missing for months.
+Police have not announced arrests in the latter two deaths.

 "The Brentwood family has spent the last six months in mourning, but today marks the beginning of the healing process for this beautiful and resilient community," Suffolk County Police Commissioner Timothy Sini said.

+On September 13, gang members went looking for rival gang members to kill in Brentwood, authorities said.
+Prosecutors said gang members, including one man who was indicted, saw the two best friends.
+The girls had gone for a walk that night, News 12 Long island reported.

+They recognized Kayla, and got permission to kill the girls from two gang leaders, who were also indicted, authorities said.

 A passerby found Nisa's body on a Brentwood street on September 13, the eve of her 16th birthday, Sini said.
 The next day, Kayla's body was discovered in the backyard of a nearby home.
-The two best friends had gone for a walk the night before, News 12 reported.

-"My message to people of Brentwood and all of Suffolk County is that although we are keenly aware that nothing will ever undue the heartbreaking loss of Nisa and Kayla, we can take solace in the fact that their savage murderers will be held accountable," Sini said.
+"My message to the people of Brentwood and all of Suffolk County is that although we are keenly aware that nothing will ever undue the heartbreaking loss of Nisa and Kayla, we can take solace in the fact that their savage murderers will be held accountable," Sini said.

 Authorities said a third Brentwood High School student, Jose Pena, 18, was killed on June 3, 2016.
 His skeletal remains were discovered on October 17, 2016, in a wooded area that served as a burial ground for MS-13 victims, Capers said.